jacyap/ClatterbridgeTreatmentLine/README.md

 # ClatterbridgeTreatmentLine
 ### TOPAS model of the Clatterbridge Cancer Centre, UK 60 MeV Ocular Proton Therapy Beamline

-Developed by Jacinta Yap in 2019 as part of my PhD with the University of Liverpool & Cockcroft Institute (jacinta.yap@liverpool.ac.uk)
+Developed by Jacinta Yap in 2019 as part of my PhD with the University of Liverpool & Cockcroft Institute, UK (jacinta.yap@liverpool.ac.uk)

 This repository contains the following: